hubertchoo/HololensHandMeshRecorder/README.md

 # HandMeshRecorder

-### HandMeshRecorder consists of:
-- A HandMesh video recorder/editor
-- A HandMesh playback function

-The purpose of HandMeshRecorder is to allow the recording of user gestures for future playback.

-This allows a developer to use such recordings for prompts or guides within their app.
+### I faced a problem.

+I had developed an application for the Microsoft Hololens with the MRTK.
+Besides its user interface, it had new hand gestures and controls that I designed.
+The users had to pick all of these up, and how could I demonstrate these to them in the app?

+I decided that I should be able to record a ghost of my hand, demonstrating my gestures and interactions.

+### I realised there was no way for me to do it.

 While the Hololens is able to sense and visualise users' hands in real time, there currently exists a gap in allowing developers to store such visualisation.

 In fact, the MRTK Hand Coach currently requires developers to manually animate a rigged hand in external software such as Autodesk Maya. (https://docs.microsoft.com/en-us/windows/mixed-reality/design/hand-coach)

+Without extensive experience in animation, there was no way I would be able to animate the realistic behaviour of a hand.

+A utility for anyone to record a ghost of their hand would speed up development, and make user uptake more effective.

+### But there is more!

 Beyond offering merely recording and playback functionalities, the work expanded to include actuation capabilities for recordings.

-This means that recordings are now able to contain functions calls that will automatically be executed during duration of its playback, allowing each recording to be more than just visual.
+This means that handmesh recordings are now able to contain functions calls that will automatically be executed at any point in the duration of its playback, allowing each recording to be more than just visual.

+The ghost hand can now do the same things that the user can do with their hands and gestures.

+### HandMeshRecorder consists of two scenes:
+- A HandMesh video recorder and editor scene
+- A HandMesh video playback example scene

+The purpose of HandMeshRecorder is to allow the recording of user gestures for future playback.

+This allows a developer to use such recordings for prompts or guides within their app.

 ### Setting up HandMeshRecorder: